Non-Small Cell Lung Cancer Treatment (Professional) (cont.)

 Standard treatment options for stage IV NSCLC include the following:

-- Cytotoxic combination chemotherapy with platinum (cisplatin or carboplatin) and paclitaxel, gemcitabine, docetaxel, vinorelbine, irinotecan, and pemetrexed.
+- Cytotoxic combination chemotherapy (first line) with platinum (cisplatin or carboplatin) and paclitaxel, gemcitabine, docetaxel, vinorelbine, irinotecan, and pemetrexed.

 - Factors influencing treatment.